-GOHS believes that traffic safety needs and problems differ across populations, as do the strategies required to address them.
+GOHS believes that traffic safety needs and problems differ across populations, so are the strategies required to address them.
 Efforts to improve traffic safety in the Black community have stalled by a lack of information on communication strategies that would be helpful in determining and shaping effective interventions.
 GOHS plans to promote traffic safety programs among the Black population to make a significant difference in the State's overall highway safety fatality problem.

-TARGET POPULATIONS
+TARGET PPOPULATIONS

-Georgia Safe Communities in DeKalb, Fulton County, City of Albany, Columbus/ Muscogee, Cobb Counties and rural Georgia, teens, Hispanic, law enforcement, emergency responders and traffic safety advocates.
+Georgia Safe Communities in DeKalb, Fulton, City of Albany, Columbus/ Muscogee, Cobb, rural Georgia, teens, Hispanic, law enforcement, emergency responders and traffic safety advocates.